fuzzc0re/electron-svelte-typescript/README.md

 Template for apps written with [Electron](https://github.com/electron/electron), [Svelte](https://github.com/sveltejs/svelte) and [Typescript](https://github.com/microsoft/TypeScript).

+The template does hot module replacement and reloads electron on main process file changes out of the box.
+It also follows some good security practices, such as Content-Security-Policy meta tags in html, context isolation set to true, remote modules set to false etc.

 ## Get started

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):